I’ve put together a 4-part series to help you define your personal brand and put it to work for you in your executive job search.

 Position yourself on LinkedIn and other social media, and relevant websites and blogs.
 Develop a realistic online brand communications plan and stick to it.

-How to Pull All the Personal Brand Pieces Together
+How to Pull All the Pieces Together To Define Your Personal Brand

-A biography is one of the best ways to tell your personal brand story.
-Parts of your bio can be used in the Summary section of your LinkedIn profile, to generate chemistry.
+Writing your biography is a great way to help you define your personal brand and tell your brand story.
+Parts of your bio can be used in the About section of your LinkedIn profile, to generate chemistry.

 Weaving the personal branding pieces together, you will be armed with all you need to build interesting and compelling personal marketing materials that differentiate you, generate chemistry and position you as a good-fit candidate for the companies and organizations you’re targeting.